extremepayne/High-Score/README.md

 And that's all you need to know to navigate the program!
 If you're still confused, you can check out the wiki on this repo's [Github page](https://github.com/extremepayne/HighScor).

-## Versioning explanation
+## Versioning
 The project was originally programmed without git, so the file marked `old_version_history` still has some of the version history.
 The file marked v1.3 has the current version (v1.3.3).

 ## Contributing
 More than welcome!
 Please create issues/PRs for anything you think should be included that isn't.
 (Or bug/typo fixes, etc.)

-Note: This repo conforms to the following styleguides; please comply: [standard-readme](https://github.com/RichardLitt/standard-readme) and [pep 257](https://www.python.org/dev/peps/pep-0257/).
+Note: This repo conforms to the following styleguides; please comply: [standard-readme](https://github.com/RichardLitt/standard-readme), [pep 257](https://www.python.org/dev/peps/pep-0257/) and [pep 8](https://www.python.org/dev/peps/pep-0008/).

 ## License
 MIT License © Harrison Payne.
-SEE LICENSE IN `LICENSE.md`
+See license in `LICENSE.md`